-Pelvic Prolapse Treatment Near Kendall, FL
+Treatment for Pelvic Prolapse Near Kendall, FL

 Pelvic prolapse occurs when an organ in your pelvis drops and pushes against the walls of your vagina due to tissues that hold the organs becoming weak or stretched.
 It is believed that 50% of women are affected by pelvic organ prolapse to some degree.
 The organs that can be involved in pelvic prolapse include the bladder, urethra, uterus, vagina, small bowel and rectum.
 Although pelvic organ prolapse is a common disorder among women caused mainly by childbirth and menopause, it is not widely discussed due to embarrassment.

 Women will often keep early symptoms of this condition to themselves, hiding their discomfort from everyone including their physician.
 In spite of this lack of widespread information, you should become aware of the stages of pelvic organ prolapse so that you can better understand what treatment options will be most successful for you.
+At South Florida Women’s Care, our board-certified obstetricians and gynecologist specialize in providing comprehensive diagnosis and treatment for patients suffering from pelvic prolapse in Miami, FL.
+They will take the time to answer any questions you may have so that you can receive proper treatment.
+For more information, contact our office at (305) 661-7766 and schedule an appointment today!

 What are the Causes of Pelvic Prolapse?